aditijain973/Superstore-Sales-Dashboard/README.md

 # Superstore Sales Dashboard (Power BI)

 ## 📊 Project Overview
-This Power BI project analyzes the Superstore_2000 dataset to visualize key sales metrics and gain business insights.
+This Power BI task analyzes the Superstore_2000 dataset to visualize key sales metrics and gain business insights.
 The interactive dashboard provides a comprehensive view of sales performance by category, region, segment, sub-category, and time trends.
+Its a task 2 of my internship

 ## 🗂️ Files Included
 - `Task 2 internship.pbix' — Power BI dashboard file.